JacksonMarcony/JacksonMarcony/README.md

 ### Hi there! 😁

 My name is Jackson Marcony from Brazil (🇧🇷).
-I'm studying javascript no momento com nodeJS no backend e reactJS no front-end
+I'm studying javascript no momento with nodeJS on backend and reactJS on front-end